How are Capital Gains Handled in the Sale of a Business?

 Capital Gains on the Sale of Capital Assets

-Capital Gains Taxes are a different type of tax from ordinary taxes on income and business profits.
-Capital gains taxes come into play when a capital asset is sold.
+Capital gains are a different type of income from ordinary income on business profits.
+Taxes on capital gains taxes come into play when a capital asset is sold.
 Capital assets are typically part of the sale of a business.
-This article discusses the taxes on capital gains as part of a business sale.

 Selling Business Assets